German Shepherd Dog Breed

 15. GSDs were introduced to the United States by soldiers returning from World War I.

-16. They originate from Germany but were originally bred for herding sheep.
+16. They originate from Germany and were originally bred for herding sheep.

 17. Max von Stephanitz is one of the first breeders and set up The German Shepherd Dog Club.